AAA1459/SkinModHelper/docs/guide/README.md

 * "[SkinName] + _lantern_NB"
    * conditions: When the player get lantern from JungleHelper and is no_backpack state

-Note: special-jump to other skin after, you used skin's info will all is from that other skin's config info
+Note: automatically-jump to new player skin after, you used skin's info will all is from that new player skin's config info